-To approve individual compensation payments over £10k except where these are made in accordance with the NHS Litigation Authority instruction
+To approve individual compensation payments over £10k except where these are made in accordance with the NHS Resolution (formerly NHS Litigation Authority) instruction

 5. POWER DELEGATED BY THE BOARD TO COMMITTEES

 The Board of Directors shall determine the extent and nature of any powers delegated to Committees of the Board and which are more particularly set out in the Terms of Reference.